EuCaue/scrolled/readme.md

 This will generate a `.zip` file in the root directory, ready for installation in Firefox.

-4. Load it in Firefox:
+4. Load it in Firefox manually:
    - Go to `about:debugging`
    - Click **"This Firefox"** → **"Load Temporary Add-on..."**
    - Select the `manifest.json` file inside the `dist` folder